 In the field of university research, Mr Romanos leads IoT, Robotics and Cybersecurity projects.
 He is the founder of CROZONO, a tool for conducting digital forensic investigations from drones and robots.

 Mr Romanos is an Engineer graduated from the Merchant Marine University, and postgraduate from the Polytechnic University of Madrid (Spain) in “Security, Networks, Applications and Services.”
 He has an MBA from the Inter-American Open University and has completed the Executive Program “Cybersecurity Leadership and Strategy” awarded by the OAS and Florida International University (USA).

 Paola Bonilla is an economist from the University of Ibagué and Master in economics from the Rosario University.
-With more than 11 years of experience in the ICT sector, she has served as advisor and coordinator of Market Regulation in the CRC, advisor to the Sub-Directorate of Telecommunications, Sub-Director of Digital Prospecting of the Directorate of Digital Development in the National Planning Department (DNP), where until now she served as Director of Digital Development.
+With more than 11 years of experience in the ICT sector, she has served as advisor and coordinator of Market Regulation in the CRC, advisor to the Sub-Directorate of Telecommunications and Sub-Director of Digital Prospecting of the Directorate of Digital Development in the National Planning Department (DNP), where until now she served as Director of Digital Development.

-Ms Bonilla has participated in initiatives related to public policy guidelines on technological convergence as well as financing of the ICT sector and the digital economy.
-In addition, she led and coordinated policies and projects in the ICT sector, developed and guided studies and research to promote the digital development of the country.
+Ms Bonilla has participated in initiatives related to public policy guidelines on technological convergence, financing of the ICT sector and the digital economy.
+In addition, she led and coordinated policies and projects in the sector, developed and guided studies and research to promote the digital development of the country.

 Bio coming soon ……